No-code Automations

 Actions

-- Create a new field
+- Create a new record

-- Update record to
+- Update record to [value]

 - Delete record

-- Send slack message
+- Send Slack message

-- Leads are created on a workflow;
+- Leads are created on a workflow with a name and intended plan

 Concatenating text

-Saving changes to automations
+Saving changes

 Automations are always improving